GISLab-ELTE/lidar-processor/README.md

 ```
 To be able to read from file, the *PCL* dependency must be compiled with PCAP support (see [How to compile](#how-to-compile)).

+### Localization and mapping
+The program currently supports the dynamic localization of acquired point clouds with GNSS data.
+For further details and examples, see the guide on [Localization and mapping](LOCALIZATION.md).

 ## How to compile

 The project uses some third-party dependencies: